masoniis/b/readme.md

 ## Notes for grading

-Easiest way to navigate is the showcase keybinds (number keys 1, 2, and 3!), note that after pressing one it may take a bit for terrain to load in so be patient.
+Easiest way to navigate for grading is the simple **showcase keybinds**, which are numkeys 1, 2, and 3:

+1. Numkey 1: showcases water bobbing, shadows visible, and sinwave terrain gen
+2. Numkey 2: showcases a more realistic terrain, sunset transition happening
+3. Numkey 3: showcases more powerful 3D terrain capabilities (proving that terrain is not a mere heightmap) with 3D simplex noise!

 ### Important usage warnings/notes